pro100broo/Intercept-it/README.md

 Message queue for sending: <Queue maxsize=50 _getters[4]>
 Message queue for resending: <Queue maxsize=50 _queue=[MessageModel(message='Hi!', status='Awaiting resend'), MessageModel(message="What's up!", status='Awaiting resend')] tasks=2>
 ```
-### Loggers and handlers executing in asynchronous code
+### Loggers and handlers management in asynchronous code

 There are two executing modes for loggers and handlers:

-* Ordered (default) - coroutines will be executed in specified order
+* Fast (default) - coroutines will be wrapped in tasks and executed
-* Fast - coroutines will be wrapped in tasks and executed
+* Ordered - coroutines will be executed in specified order

-### Ordered mode:
+### Fast mode
 ```python
 import asyncio
 from datetime import datetime